berndpfrommer/tagslam_web/content/_index.md

 lastmod: 2018-12-05T15:26:15Z
 ---

-# TagSLAM: Localization and mapping with tags
+# TagSLAM: Flexible SLAM with tags

 TagSLAM is a ROS based package for simultaneous multi-camera localization and mapping (SLAM) with the popular